POLICIES & DISCLOSURES

 Individualized Education Program (IEP) Policy

-You will see that our courses and programs are self-paced and flexible to adapt to a variety of learning styles, but we are a private school, not part of any public school system, and SVHS does not formulate or implement IEP’s.
+You will see that our courses and programs are self-paced and flexible to adapt to a variety of learning styles, but we are a private school, not part of any public school system, and SVHS is not required to formulate or implement IEP’s.

 Policy for the Retention of Student Records